yuanzunli/kdeLF/README.md

 pip install -U kdeLF
 ```

 We have uploaded several `.whl` files to the [PyPI](https://pypi.org/project/kdeLF) web to support as many platforms as possible.
 If your platforms happens to be an exception, then the pip installation may fail.
 In this situation, you need to install the [Intel fortran Compiler](https://www.intel.com/content/www/us/en/developer/articles/news/free-intel-software-developer-tools.html) first, and then try the pip installation again.
-If you have problems installing, please open an issue at [GitHub](https://github.com/yuanzunli/kdeLF/issues).
+In addition, the version of numpy should be 1.21.0 If you have problems installing, please open an issue at [GitHub](https://github.com/yuanzunli/kdeLF/issues).

 ### From source